cealexop2003/MusicHubDB/README.md

 A full-stack music community application with MySQL database, Node.js/Express backend, and React frontend.

+## Overview

+MusicHub connects musicians, teachers, and students in one platform.
+Musicians can join jam sessions and bands, teachers can manage lesson requests, and students can request lessons and update their instrument profiles.
+All data is stored in a MySQL database with real-time updates.

 ## Prerequisites

 Make sure you have installed: